victor-xxi/kindle-clippings-to-csv/README.md

 Easily adaptable program to convert your clippings into a CSV file.

+## Language

+- The output file is in Catalan.

 ## Requirements

 - This program has only been tested for the [**Kindle 5**](https://en.wikipedia.org/wiki/Amazon_Kindle#Kindle_5).
 Other devices' files may have another structrue.